 Under general anesthesia, a 2 cm infraumbilical midline incision was made, the peritoneum was opened, and a retractor for insufflation-less surgery was positioned and docked with a ring inserted through the incision, oriented toward the left upper quadrant to optimize visualization of the splenic cyst.
 Following division/displacement of the omentum, a large cyst was identified, originating from the superior pole of the spleen and extending behind the lateral end of the left lobe of the liver.
 (Fig. 3)

 The cyst roof was punctured, and approximately 500 ml of yellowish (serous) fluid was aspirated and sent for culture and cytological examination.
-The anterior cyst wall, free from splenic parenchyma, was excised using a Ligasure energy device, achieving unroofing of the cyst wall with minimal blood loss.
+The anterior cyst wall, free from splenic parenchyma, was excised using a LigasureR energy device, achieving unroofing of the cyst wall with minimal blood loss.
 (Fig. 4)

 The specimen was extracted through the infraumbilical incision.
 The postoperative course was uneventful.
 The patient resumed an oral diet on the first postoperative day and was discharged on the third postoperative day.